 Statement on Recommendations from the Canada-BC Expert Panel on Housing Supply and Affordability

-VICTORIA, BC — On behalf of the BC Urban Mayors’ Caucus, co-chairs Mayor Basran and Mayor
+/in Media Releases /by BCUMCVICTORIA, BC — On behalf of the BC Urban Mayors’ Caucus, co-chairs Mayor Basran and Mayor

 Helps have issued the following statement regarding the recommendations made by the independent